mostafashehata0/Weather-App/README.md

 WeatherApp is a sleek and intuitive weather application built with Angular and Bootstrap.
-It provides real-time weather information for any location, allowing users to stay informed about current conditions, temperature, humidity, and wind speed.
+It provides real-time weather information for any city, allowing users to stay informed about current conditions, temperature, humidity, and wind speed.